Devronium/ConceptApplicationServer/README.md

 ## The programing language

 Concept is a simple javascript-like language, with a small difference: it is strict object-oriented.
 Also, all the code is compiled.
 Additionally it has a JIT compiler based on sljit.
-It is designed to be friendly and easy to user.
+It is designed to be friendly and easy to use.

 A simple console hello world app:
 ```